Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Mortality projection under RCP scenarios

-Our results are consistent with those findings in \cite{lee2023future}, which is that in the earlier years when the rise in UTCI is not yet substantial, the reduction in winter mortality may dominate, resulting in a temporary decline in overall mortality.
-However, as climate change progresses and extreme heat events become more frequent and severe, the rise in summer excess mortality is expected to catch up and eventually outweigh the winter compensations.
+Our results are consistent with those findings in \cite{lee2023future}, which provide additional reassurance on the correctness of our integration of DLNM into stochastic mortality modeling.
+By explicitly accounting for long-term stochastic mortality risk, our modeling framework allows us to quantify and evaluate the impact of climate change on forecasts of seasonal mortality patterns and overall mortality trends.
+In the short run, reductions in winter mortality may offset increases in summer mortality, accelerating mortality improvement rates.
+However, in the long run, the rise in summer excess mortality is expected to catch up and eventually outweigh the winter reductions, leading to a slowdown in mortality improvement or even an increase in total mortality over time.
 This dynamic suggests a shift in the seasonal burden of mortality and predicts a potential long-term increase in total mortality under the RCP8.5 scenario.
+Importantly, the implications arising from the combined effect of long-term stochastic mortality trend and climate-driven mortality have not been adequately discussed in other similar studies.